 Environmental Studies, Conduct

 Development of environmental documents or updates in accordance with applicable FAA advisory circulars, orders, policies and State requirements for projects to begin within three years of approval.
 For State/Local funding of studies, consult with Aeronautics for process.
 If any FAA/NEPA requirement is necessary for any of the components, then the requested Environmental Study will carry the same points associated with the appropriate component.
 Note: Updates to an EA for any project due to the lack of progress on the sponsor’s part will be ineligible for state funding.
-References: FAA Order 5100.38 (AIP Handbook) Section405.
-Plan preparation: AC 150/5000-9, 150/5020-1, 150/5050-4, 150/5050-8, 150/5100-17 and other assorted FAA standards, such as FAA Order 1050 and 5050.
+References: FAA Order 5100.38 (AIP Handbook) Section405Plan preparation: AC 150/5000-9, 150/5020-1, 150/5050-4, 150/5050-8, 150/5100-17 and other assorted FAA standards, such as FAA Order 1050 and 5050.

 Existing Airport, Acquire